All articles

 2. Dependency Injection — properties and dependencies are set

-3. Initialization — custom init logic runs
+5. Initialization Callbacks — custom init logic runs (@PostConstruct, afterPropertiesSet, init-method)

 Phase 1: Instantiation

-Spring creates a bean instance using:
+Spring creates the bean instance using one of:

 @Configuration